-In many situations, it's advantageous to know how well you are performing for your customers over a period of time.
+In many situations it's advantageous to know how well you are performing for your customers over a period of time.
 Likewise, it's equally important to know how your investigators are performing for you.
-Trackops offers the ability to generate "Case Reviews", on each case (and optionally each investigator), so you can track statistics about how efficient your company is functioning.
+Trackops offers the ability to generate "Case Reviews" on each case (and optionally each investigator), or be manually created for each day of activity.
+Using case reviews you'll efficiently capture statistics about your cases and keep track of how efficient your company is functioning.

 Creating A Case Review